This includes information for students new to e-Learning,

 computer requirements for taking an e-Learning course.

-- If you are using ANGEL LMS please also check
+- If you are using Canvas LMS please also check

 To discuss courses and options with an academic advisor and/or

 to enroll in a North Seattle e-Learning class:

 - An academic advisor can help you decide which courses meet